aspnetboilerplate/aspnetboilerplate/doc/WebSite/Introduction.md

 ### Startup Templates

-Starting a new solution, creating layers, installing nuget packages, creating a simple layout and a menu... all these are very time consuming.
+Starting a new solution, creating layers, installing NuGet packages, creating a simple layout and a menu... all these are very time consuming.

 ABP provides pre-built [startup